Adelaide Pollen Count

 Concentrations of grass pollen and other pollen types will be provided as grains per meter cubed of air (grains/m3).
 The level of airborne grass pollen concentrations will be rated according to the following categories.
 More research is needed to understand what levels of exposure in Adelaide lead to triggering symptoms of allergy including hay fever (allergic rhinitis) and allergic asthma.
 Tracking and knowing levels of exposure that trigger your own symptoms may help you understand the how much pollen in the air affects you.

-The Adelaide Pollen Monitoring site has been established using standardized methods of the AusPollen Aerobiology Collaboration Network in collaboration with Queensland University of Technology supported by a grant from the Medical Research Future Fund administered by Professor Jo Douglass of University of Melbourne to extend AusPollen pollen monitoring nationally.
+The Adelaide Pollen Monitoring site is established using standardized methods of the AusPollen Aerobiology Collaboration Network in collaboration with Queensland University of Technology supported by a grant from the Medical Research Future Fund administered by Professor Jo Douglass of University of Melbourne to extend AusPollen pollen monitoring nationally.

 Professor Michelle Waycott